isomerpages/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/People Association CRM.md

 are:</p>
 <ul>
 <li>
-<p>Arduous administrative process carried out by our COs using physical forms
+<p>An arduous administrative process carried out by our COs using physical
-and manually carrying forms around for signatures.
+forms and manually carrying forms around for signatures.
 Right now it usually takes <strong>3 weeks</strong> for each approval, which induces a lot of unnecessary stress and anxiety for the family who might be living paycheck to paycheck</p>
 </li>
 <li>
-<p>No consistency between different community centers with regard to this
+<p>Lack of consistency between different community centers about this process</p>
-process</p>
 </li>
 <li>
-<p>Data are not being digitally collected for better policy making</p>
+<p>Data are not being digitally collected for better policy-making</p>
 </li>
 </ul>
 <h4>Solution</h4>